Baltimore Archdiocese 'uniquely positioned' to name accused sexual abusers in redacted report, Maryland AG says

 Attorney General Anthony Brown said the Archdiocese is "uniquely positioned to legally release those names to the public."

-He claims the church has had access to the report for months, and could release the names at their discretion.
+Brown claims the church has had access to the report for months, and could release the names at its discretion.

 "To be clear, the redactions were done pursuant to the requirements set forth by a Court order," Brown said in a statement.
 "The Archdiocese can, at any time, publish those 10 names on their website as individuals who have been credibly accused of child sexual abuse, yet they have not done so, despite having the full and completed report since November, as well as information about those 10 individuals for many years."